Writing your personal vision statement as a Catholic

 Calling all Catholic adults!
 Are you ready to get more serious about your own personal formation and embark on a pilgrimage to better human formation in community with other Catholics – to follow the vision of who you are called to be?

 Check out the Resilient Catholics Community at our RCC landing page and learn all about a unique opportunity to get to know and love your parts in a structured, year-long program where you meet weekly in small groups together with other likeminded Catholics on a pilgrimage to better human formation.
-Join about 400 other serious Catholics working on human formation; our new cohort opens for applications on October 1, 2024,
+Join about 400 other serious Catholics working on human formation.

 Yesterday, we concluded our third RCC retreat, which ran from August 8-11 at the Our Mother of the Redeemer Retreat Center in Bloomington, IN, and it was an amazing experience to be with 50 of our members.
 It is hard to describe how powerful it was for so many Catholics to come together to work on their own human formation through experiential exercises (including somatic work), talks, conversations, and communal prayer, all oriented toward removing the natural obstacles to a deeper relational union with God.
 Thank you to all of you who created that experience through your responses to God’s grace.